Introduction

 Use Cases for Loop Methods:

-• Use the for loop when precise control over the loop is required, and performance is a top priority.
+loop when precise control over the loop is required, and performance is a top priority. - Choose the

-• Choose the for...of loop when simplicity and readability are important, and you're working with iterable objects.
+loop when simplicity and readability are important, and you're working with iterable objects. - Employ the

-• Leverage the map() method when transforming an array into another array of the same length.
+method when transforming an array into another array of the same length. - Utilize the

-• Utilize the filter() method to extract elements from an array based on specific criteria.
+method to extract elements from an array based on specific criteria. - Consider the

 Conclusion